NextronSystems/thor-manual/usage/debugging.rst

 Provide the THOR database (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`THOR DB <usage/other-topics:THOR DB>` helps us debug situations in which the THOR scan timed out or didn't complete at all.
+The :ref:`usage/other-topics:THOR DB` helps us debug situations in which the THOR scan timed out or didn't complete at all.
 It contains statistics on the run time of all used modules and the durations of all folders up to the second folder level from the root of a partition. (e.g. C:\\Windows\\SysWow64).